Ethiopia

 In Ethiopia, malaria is highly seasonal, and unstable with epidemic-prone transmission patterns in many parts of the country.[1]
 High malaria risk areas are mainly located in the western lowland areas of the country.
 Generally, around 52% of the country’s population is at risk of the disease.
 Due to the unstable and seasonal pattern of malaria transmission, the protective immunity of the population is generally low, and all age groups are at risk of infection and disease.[2]

-Plasmodium falciparum and P. vivax are the major malaria parasites.
-Anopheles arabiensis is the primary malaria vector in Ethiopia, with An. funestus, An. pharoensis, and An. nili as secondary vectors.
-An. stephensi, an invasive, urban vector with artificial container breeding sites, has also been identified.[1]
+Plasmodium falciparum (~65 percent) and Plasmodium vivax (~35 percent) are the major malaria parasites.
+An. arabiensis is the primary malaria vector in Ethiopia, with An. funestus, An. pharoensis, and An. nili as secondary vectors.
+Recent evidence suggests that An. coustani may also play a role as a vector. .[1]

+In Ethiopia, malaria is highly seasonal and unstable with epidemic-prone transmission patterns in many parts of the country.
 Peak malaria transmission occurs between September and December, after the main rainy season from June to August.
 In addition, some areas experience a second minor malaria transmission period from April to June, following a short rainy season from February to March.
-Because peak malaria transmission often coincides with the planting and harvesting season, the majority of malaria burden is among older children and working adults in rural agricultural areas, thus there is a resultant heavy economic burden in Ethiopia.
-Although historically Ethiopia has been prone to periodic widespread malaria epidemics, they have been largely absent since 2004 after the scale-up of malaria control interventions.[1]
+Because of the unstable nature of malaria in Ethiopia, adults and children are equally at risk for malaria infection and disease.
+As peak malaria transmission often coincides with the planting and harvesting season, the majority of malaria burden is among older children and working adults in rural agricultural areas, thus there is a resultant heavy economic burden in Ethiopia.[1]

 Overall, Ethiopia is among the fifteen countries with the highest rates of malaria cases and deaths.
 In 2020, it accounted for 1.7% of global malaria cases and deaths, 1.5% of malaria deaths, and 7% of malaria cases in East and Southern Africa.
 [3]